-Basis for deciding on the initiation of revitalization action plans Peach John Ai and Lecien Degree of progress in fiscal 2021 under the new management plan Whether they break even on an operating basis in fiscal 2020
+1. Reform and depart from conventional business models 2.
+Initiate action plans for revitalization if operating income is not posted consistently during the first half of the new three-year management plan Basis for deciding on the initiation of revitalization action plans Core tasks Peach John Ai and Lecien Degree of progress in fiscal 2021 Whether they break even on under the new management plan an operating basis in fiscal 2020